DrSkippy/Gnacs/README.txt

 Install with,
 pip install diacs

-diacs.py takes 0 or more arguments and reads 1 or more JSON disqus activities from standard input.
+Supported publishers:
+* twitter
+* disqus
+* wordpress
+* tumblr

 The activities are parsed and output is pipe-delimited records representing a subset of the activity fields.

 $ ./gnacs.py -h
 Usage: gnacs.py [options]